-If there is more than one person in your household, a sleep timer could have been activated, which is perhaps why the TV screen is black.
-Navigate through your menu settings and turn it off.
+- Check to see if they’re turned on.
+If so, turn them off.
 And be sure to keep your TV screen clean to ensure that the picture is clear from dirt too.

-If all the above steps do not succeed, hire a professional technician.
+If all the above steps do not succeed in restoring your TV’s black screen, hire a professional technician.

 If you’d prefer a demonstration of the above steps, check out the following video.
 The creator addresses the issue a fully blank TV screen with a blinking input source text in the corner.
 He also discusses the scenario where the TV menu works but no picture shows in the window that displays the main content.

 In conclusion, a black screen on your TV can result from various issues, varying from loose cable connections to more complex hardware failures.
 If you look into each potential cause and still can’t get rid of the black TV screen, consider getting professional assistance if you’re not ready to purchase a new TV.
 You can also use your TV insurance such as AKKO’s to repair your TV.